2nd International Symposium on Hydrothermal Carbonization

 Hydrothermal carbonization as a building block for a sustainable bioeconomy

-In May 2019, the DBFZ Deutsches Biomasseforschungszentrum gemeinnützige GmbH (Leipzig, Germany) will host the 2nd International Symposium on Hydrothermal Carbonization in Berlin, Germany as a follow-up to the first event that took place in London, UK in April 2017.
-Organization of the event will be supported by the ATB Leibniz Institute for Agricultural Engineering and Bioeconomy (Potsdam, Germany).
+In May 2019, the DBFZ Deutsches Biomasseforschungszentrum gemeinnützige GmbH (Leipzig, Germany) hosted the 2nd International Symposium on Hydrothermal Carbonization in Berlin, Germany as a follow-up to the first event that took place in London, UK in April 2017.
+Organization of the event was supported by the ATB Leibniz Institute for Agricultural Engineering and Bioeconomy (Potsdam, Germany).

 Purpose of the symposium